Rural rate relief

 How much rural rate relief businesses can get

 Until 31 March 2017, most types of rural rate relief include both a mandatory and a discretionary discount.
 You will definitely get the mandatory discount if your business meets the conditions.
 The discretionary amount isn't guaranteed.
-From 1 April 2017, 100% of rural rate relief will be mandatory.

 Businesses that can get mandatory rural rate relief can't claim small business rate relief.